Effective date: May 29, 2026

 Address: 690 Roberts Rd #386 Pacifica, CA 94044

-If you are located in the EU or UK, you may contact our appointed Representatives:
+If you are located in the EU or UK, you may use the following information to contact our EU- or UK-based Member Representative, appointed in accordance with Article 27 of the GDPR:

 Instant EU GDPR Representative Ltd